 GHSA Highway Safety Awards

-Each year, GHSA recognizes various organizations and individuals for achievements in the field of highway safety.
-The 2013 awards were presented on August 27 in San Diego during GHSA's 2013 Annual Meeting.
+Each year, in conjunction with its Annual Meeting, GHSA recognizes various organizations and individuals for achievements in the field of highway safety through its Highway Safety Awards.

 The James J. Howard Highway Safety Trailblazer Award is GHSA's highest award.
 The award honors an individual for sustained outstanding leadership in endeavors that significantly improve highway safety.